canonical/microovn/README.md

     microovn cluster remove <member_name>

-MicroOVN will stop and disable any chassis components running on the member (`ovn-controller` and `ovs-vswitchd`), before attempting to gracefully leave any OVN database clusters for members with central components present.
+The value of <member_name> is taken from the **Name** column in the output of the `microovn cluster list` command.

+Any chassis components (`ovn-controller` and `ovs-vswitchd`) running on the member will first be stopped and disabled (prevented from starting).
+For a member with central components present (`ovn-southd` and `ovn-northd`), the Northbound and Southbound databases will be gracefully removed.

 ### Verification